-- 1. FIND that the Ordinance is exempt from CEQA pursuant to CEQA Guidelines Sections 15060(c)(2) and 15061(b)(3); - 2.
+- 1. FIND that the Ordinance is exempt from CEQA pursuant to CEQA Guidelines Section 15061(b)(3); - 2.
 ADOPT the findings as contained in the staff report; - 3.
 ADOPT the proposed Ordinance to repeal Chapter 83.07 ("Glare and Outdoor Lighting") of Division 3 of Title 8 of the San Bernardino County Code and to add Chapter 83.07 ("Light Trespass") to Division 3 of Title 8 of the San Bernardino County Code, relating to countywide light standards; and - 4.
 DIRECT the Clerk of the Board to file a Notice of Exemption.